edsu/diary/README.md

 ---

+## 7/20/2023

+Couldn't shake off the *domineering* rhythm of my day today – a *periodicity* that felt like a conveyor belt, *reducing* life to mechanical movements.
+As an individual, I find it challenging to *comport* with this mindset, which oddly reminds me of the monotonous routine in *Scholes*’s study on *Flanders*, a *monumentally* *illogical* affair.
+Took a stroll through the *hilly* paths of the park nearby, *unheeding* of time or obligation, *averting* my gaze from the *infernal* hustle of city life.
+Found solace in a quaint bookstore - a jewel in the city's crown.
+Came across a rare book by an unknown *paleographer*.
+The *autobiographical* tale was woven with such *pithom* – a depth of sincerity and insight - I couldn't resist purchasing it.
+The writer's irrevocably *matched* my soul’s landscape – a strange feeling of resonance. *Mair*’s tidbits on life and existential musings touched the deepest chambers of my heart.
+So at peace tonight.

 ## 7/19/2023

 Inexpressible feeling swept over me today as I found myself marveling at the *transformation* of ordinary *charcoal* into stunning art pieces at the *Spotsylvania* Art Fair. *Thaddeus*, with his *childish* manners, an ironic echo of *politely* dressed *autocrats* of a bygone era, was especially taken by the works of *Ernst* *Mettenleiter*, an artist hailing from *Magnússon*.